fredmontet/note/docs/notes/kubernetes.md

 - Deployment: makes a pod
 - Service: connect a pod to a load balanced IP
 - Ingress: connect

+## Layer of Abstraction

+A Deployment manages a ReplicaSet which manages a Pod that is the abstraction of a container.

 ## Links